ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 storage access is only required by BL1 and BL2 phases.
 The ``load_image()`` function uses the storage layer to access non-volatile platform storage.

 It is mandatory to implement at least one storage driver.
-For the ARM development platforms the Firmware Image Package (FIP) driver is provided as the default means to load data from storage (see the "Firmware Image Package" section in the `User Guide`_).
+For the Arm development platforms the Firmware Image Package (FIP) driver is provided as the default means to load data from storage (see the "Firmware Image Package" section in the `User Guide`_).
 The storage layer is described in the header file